Michiel de Ruyter: War against France

+Death

 During the course of the Dutch van squadron's disengagement from fighting, De Ruyter was fatally wounded when a cannonball struck him in the leg, and he died a week later at Syracuse.
 It is recorded that his French opponents honoured him by firing salutes as the ship carrying his embalmed body to the Netherlands passed the French fleet.
 On 18 March 1677, de Ruyter was given an elaborate state funeral.
 On that occasion, the Amsterdam professor Petrus Francius recited a Latin farewell poem of nearly a thousand hexameters.
 His body was buried in the Nieuwe Kerk in Amsterdam.
-The praal tomb completed in 1681, designed and created by the Flemish sculptor Rombout Verhulst, is on display in the Nieuwe Kerk.
+The funeral monument completed in 1681, designed and created by the Flemish sculptor Rombout Verhulst, is on display in the Nieuwe Kerk.
 He was succeeded as supreme commander by Cornelis Tromp in 1679.

 Legacy

 De Ruyter was highly respected by his sailors and soldiers, who used the term of endearment bestevaêr ("grandfather") for him, both because of his disregard for hierarchy, as he was himself of humble origin, and his refusal to turn away from risky and bold undertakings, despite his usually cautious nature.

 He is honoured by a statue in his birthplace, Vlissingen, which stands looking over the sea.
 Multiple towns in the Netherlands have a street named after him.
 Respect also extended far beyond the borders of the republic.
 The town of Debrecen erected a statue of him for his role in persuading the Spanish viceroy of Naples to free 26 Protestant Hungarian ministers from slavery in the Spanish galleys during his service in Sicily.

 Six Royal Netherlands Navy ships have been named HNLMS De Ruyter; seven are named after his flagship, HNLMS De Zeven Provinciën.
 De Ruyter was involved in the founding of the Netherlands Marine Corps, established on 10 December 1665.
-The intended new base for the marine corps, which was to be built in de Ruyter's birthplace of Vlissingen, completed by 2020 and to be named "Michiel de Ruyter Kazerne" was cancelled over financial concerns and fears that many marines would leave the service rather than transfer to Zeeland.
+The intended new base for the marine corps, which was to be built in his birthplace of Vlissingen, completed by 2020 and to be named "Michiel de Ruyter Kazerne" was cancelled over financial concerns and fears that many marines would leave the service rather than transfer to Zeeland.

-In 1954, the Netherlands issued two postage stamps to honor Admiral de Ruyter.
+In 1954, the Netherlands issued two postage stamps to honour Admiral de Ruyter.
 An eponymous biopic about his life was released in 2015 starring Frank Lammers in the title role.

-The town of DeRuyter, New York, United States, and a village of the same name within the town are both named after the admiral.
+The town of DeRuyter, New York, United States, and a village of the same name within the town are both named after him.